georgetown-cset/rhetorical-frames/README.md

 We retrieved the Factiva results manually (clicking "RTF" -> "Article Format") and converted them to plain text with `textutil -convert txt ./*.rtf`.

-Once data was selected, it was prepared using the following script:
+Once data was selected, it was prepared using `data/process.py`.

-`./process.py`

 The annotation task includes paragraph classification, so that code splits the Reuters and Foreign Affairs text into paragraphs.
 This isn't necessary in the Defense One text, since its paragraph structure was preserved by the scraper.